Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 - Did you account for missing values and outliers?
 - Is there information leakage? ie. a variable which is actually inferred by the outcome (eg. predicting a user likes a movie using the fact that they've liked that movie before).
+- Are some variables non-sensical or redundant? (ie. if you see "Male" sometimes and "M" other times, or numerical values in the gender column).

 **Feature Engineering (15%):**
 - Did you convert categorical features into one hot encoded dummy variables?